Top 10 Games

 Immersive Heroics

 What makes the Arkham series’ voice acting stand out is how it pulls you into Batman’s world.
 The performances are so good that you feel every punch, every taunt, and every moment of triumph.
-Whether you’re gliding over rooftops or facing down the Joker, the voices make you believe you’re the Dark Knight.

 4. Grand Theft Auto V: Three Voices, One Crazy World